Georgia’s LB Tae Crowder happy to be drafted, Mr. Irrelevant

 “It was crazy just because I was already planning on signing as a free agent,” Crowder said Wednesday in a conference call.
 “I can’t even explain how it felt.
 My family was happy.
 I was happy.
 That’s all that matters.”

 The roots of the Mr. Irrelevant award date to 1976.
 It was started by former NFL player Paul Salata to honor the last player taken in the draft, someone who symbolized a person trying to overcome long odds.

-Melanie Salata Fitch, Salata’s daughter, has made the Mr. Irrelevant announcement at the draft in recent years.
+Melanie Salata Fitch, Salata’s daughter, said the organization has always been flexible with arrangements because teams had their June minicamps at different times.
+The current restrictions related to the virus are another issue to handle.

-There is usually a Mr. Irrelevant week in Newport Beach, California in June at which the player is “honored” with a parade, a “Lowsman Banquet” that includes a roast, and a number of other events.
+The planned Mr. Irrelevant week in Newport Beach, California has a parade, a “Lowsman Banquet” that includes a roast, a trip to Disneyland like the MVP of the Super Bowl and a number of other events.

-What happens this year remains to be seen because of restrictions against public gatherings.
+“He will be Mr. Irrelevant until the next one is selected,” Salata Fitch said in a telephone interview from California on Wednesday.
+“We have 12 months to honor him.
+We can do it in December.
+There is a lot of support here in Newport and I think people would rally to it once it’s safe to get together.”

+Crowder spoke with the organization shortly after being drafted and he is looking forward to his day.

-“They called me right after the draft and we kind to talked about everything, but I’m not sure when I’ll be able to actually do it,” Crowder said.
-“I think they are.
-I guess when everything clears up we’ll just have to find a way to plan with them.”
+“I guess when everything clears up we’ll just have to find a way to plan with them,” he said.

 Crowder, who started 14 games for the Bulldogs last season playing all three linebacker positions, spent plenty of time on the final day of the draft talking with his agent, discussing what teams might be good for him.
 Teams also called saying they were interested.